Rafael Márquez: Barcelona Atlètic

 On 14 July 2022, Márquez was appointed head coach of Barcelona Atlètic, signing a two-year contract.
 In his first season in charge, he led Barça Atlètic to a fourth place finish, qualifying for the promotional playoffs before being eliminated by Real Madrid Castilla 5–4 on aggregate.
 On 14 June 2023, it was announced that Márquez would continue with the team, signing an extension.
-On 21 July 2024, Barcelona Atlètic announced Rafael's departure of the club.
+On 21 July 2024, Barcelona Atlètic announced Márquez's departure from the club.

 Mexico

-On 22 July 2024, Márquez joined the Mexico national team as the assistant coach to Javier Aguirre.
-In March 2025, Márquez and Aguirre helped Mexico achieve its first Nations League title after defeating Panama 2–1 in the final.
-In July that year, they helped Mexico win the Gold Cup after defeating rivals the United States 2–1 in the final.
+In July 2024, Javier Aguirre was appointed manager of the Mexico national team, with Márquez as his assistant.
+In July 2026, Márquez was appointed manager of the national team following their elimination from the 2026 FIFA World Cup, succeeding Javier Aguirre.
+He made his debut on September 27 in a friendly against Colombia, which ended in a draw.

 Style of play and reception

-Capable of playing as a centre-back, sweeper, or defensive midfielder, Márquez is widely considered to be one of Mexico's greatest-ever players.
-He has been described as elegant on the ball and in his tackling, possessing excellent technical ability and vision, tactical awareness, dependable in the air for both defending and attacking, and being skillful coming out of defense.
-Affectionately nicknamed the "Kaiser of Michoacan", he also stood out for his leadership ability.
+Márquez is widely considered to be one of Mexico's greatest players and it's greatest defender.
+Throughout his career he was capable of playing as a centre-back, sweeper, or defensive midfielder.
+He was described as elegant on the ball and in his tackling abilities, also possessing excellent technical ability and vision, tactical awareness, was dependable in the air for both defending and attacking, and was skillful coming out of defense.
+Affectionately nicknamed the "Kaiser of Michoacan", he also stood out for his leadership.
 In 2024, La Liga included Márquez in its Barcelona best eleven of the 21st century.